 3. Executed three POCs for concept validation and successfully delivered a WeChat mini program that met operation targets

 This project span six months, we started with interviews & desktop research to understand the external & internal context of the problem scope.
-Then we defined ecosystem essentials for the client to expand its services and identified several entry points with high potentials .
-In phase 1.3, we tested design ideas & solutions with end customers, and derived at execution strategy to build the ecosystem platform that will support the new initiatives.
-Finally in the POC phase, we further validated 3 POCs to different levels, to lay the groundwork for full-fledged delivery.
+Then we defined ecosystem essentials for the client to expand its services and identified several entry points with high potentials.
+In phase 1.3, we tested design ideas & solutions with end customers, and derived at an execution strategy to build the ecosystem platform that will support the new initiatives.
+Finally in Phase 2, we further validated 3 POCs to different levels, to lay the groundwork for full-fledged delivery.

 Phase 1.1 understanding external & internal context